Ditch the fry bread and serve these

 Recipe Notes

-Note 1: Taco seasoning packet: Taco seasoning packets can vary in the spice level and even in overall flavor.
-We love McCormickยฎ or Old El Pasoยฎ mild taco seasoning packet.
-Otherwise, we usually use a homemade taco seasoning blend.
-If you're concerned about heat, be sure to pick a "mild" packet.
+Note 1: Taco seasoning packets can vary in the spice level and in flavor.
+I love McCormickยฎ or Old El Pasoยฎ mild taco seasoning packet.
+Otherwise, I usually use a homemade taco seasoning blend.

-Note 3: Test milk temperature:ย Drizzle a few drops of the warmed milk onto the inside of your wrist.
-If it is warm and comfy it will be perfect for the yeast.
+Note 4: Test milk temperature: Drizzle a few drops of the warmed milk onto the inside of your wrist.
+If it is warm and comfy,ย it will be perfect for the yeast.
 If it feels hot, it will be too hot for the yeast.
 Too cold and the yeast will simply remain dormant.

 Nutrition